cds-astro/a-FAIR-journey-for-astronomical-data/episodes/section_fair_astro.md

 :::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::: instructor

-Table 3 (from Chen et al. 2022):
-Examples of ambiguous facility/telescope/instrument names in literature
+Table 3 (from Chen et al. 2022): Give some examples of ambiguous facility/ telescope/instrument names from the literature.

 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::